hieunguyen7337/Carbon-Footprint-Calculator/README.md

 ## Access Credentials

-A project-specific username and password will be provided if required for dashboard access.
-For local development, you can register a new user through the application's registration page.
+The development email and password can be provided upon request for dashboard access.
+For testing purposes, you may also register a new user through the application's registration page.